UoW-CPC/rabbda-earthquakes-application/README.md

 From architecture's point of view, the application utilises a Hive ETL pipeline (Extract-Transform-Load) that joins data from different sources, and provides answers to complex research questions.

 This is a step-by-step guide that describes all application phases:
- 1. Data acquisition: Request the data from a Rest API.
+ 1. Data acquisition: Request data from a Rest API.
- 2. Data preparation: Pre-process the data with Python.
+ 2. Data preparation: Pre-process data with Python.
- 3. Data ingestion: Upload the data to HDFS.
+ 3. Data ingestion: Upload data to HDFS.
  4. ETL pipeline: Execute Hive queries.
- 5. ETL pipeline results: Download the data from HDFS and post-process them with Python.
+ 5. ETL pipeline results: Download data from HDFS and post-process them with Python.
  6. Further analysis:
     * Spark in memory data processing.
     * Complex research questions with Hive.